Joseph Priestley: Pennsylvania (1794–1804)

 The Priestleys' rural Pennsylvania home never became the centre of a utopian community, as the expected emigrants could not afford the journey.

 The Priestleys arrived in New York City on 4 June 1794, where they were fêted by various political factions vying for Priestley's endorsement.
 Priestley declined their entreaties, hoping to avoid political discord in his new country.
 Before travelling to a new home in the backwoods of Northumberland County, Pennsylvania, at Point township (now the Borough of Northumberland), Priestley and his wife lodged in Philadelphia, where he gave a series of sermons which led to the founding of the First Unitarian Church of Philadelphia.
 Priestley turned down an opportunity to teach chemistry at the University of Pennsylvania.

-Priestley's son Joseph Priestley Jr. was a leading member of a consortium that had purchased 300000 acre of virgin woodland between the forks of Loyalsock Creek.
+Priestley's eldest son Joseph Jr. was a leading member of a consortium that had purchased 300000 acre of virgin woodland between the forks of Loyalsock Creek.
 This they intended to lease or sell in 400 acre plots, with payment deferred to seven annual instalments, with interest.
 His brothers, William and Henry, bought a 284 acre plot of woodland which they attempted to transform into a farm, later called "Fairhill", felling and uprooting trees, and making lime to sweeten the soil by building their own lime kilns.
-Henry Priestley died 11 December 1795, possibly of malaria which he may have contracted after landing at New York.
+Henry died 11 December 1795, possibly of malaria which he may have contracted after landing at New York.
 Mary Priestley's health, already poor, deteriorated further; although William's wife, Margaret Foulke-Priestley, moved in with the couple to nurse Mary 24 hours a day, Mary Priestley died 17 September 1796.
-Priestley then moved in with his elder son, Joseph Jr., and his wife Elizabeth Ryland-Priestley.
-Thomas Cooper, whose son, Thomas Jr., was living with the Priestleys, was a frequent visitor.

 Priestley, painted later in life by Rembrandt Peale (c.
 1800); Americans knew Priestley less as a man of science and more as a defender of the freedom of the colonies and of Dissenters.